learn-co-curriculum/css-column-structure-using-floats/README.md

 In this lesson we will discuss creating column structure using floats.
 We will explore the CSS float property, clear property, and layout techniques for creating columns and centering elements using margins.

+Make sure to check out the code examples in the Resources section to see how these properties work!

 ## Objectives

 1. How to float elements.